AdobeDocs/experience-platform.en/help/sources/tutorials/ui/monitor-streaming.md

 ### Dataflow run metrics {#dataflow-run-metrics}

 >[!CONTEXTUALHELP]
->id="platform_sources_dataflow_metrics"
->title="Datflow run metrics"
+>id="platform_sources_dataflow_records_received"
+>title="Records received"
+>abstract="The Records Received metric indicates the total count of records received in the dataflow."
+>text="Learn more in documentation"

+>[!CONTEXTUALHELP]
+>id="platform_sources_dataflow_records_ingested"
+>title="Records ingested"
+>abstract="The Records Ingested metric indicates the total count of records ingested into data lake."
+>text="Learn more in documentation"

+>[!CONTEXTUALHELP]
+>id="platform_sources_dataflow_records_failed"
+>title="Records failed"
->abstract="<ul><li>Records received: Total count of records received in the datagflow.</li><li>Records ingested: Total count of records ingested into data lake.</li><li>Records failed: Total count of records not ingested to data lake due to errors in the data.</li><li>Records with warnings: Total count of records ingested with mapper transformation warnings."
+>abstract="The Records Failed metric indicates the total count of records that were not ingested to the data lake because of  errors in the data."
+>text="Learn more in documentation"

+>[!CONTEXTUALHELP]
+>id="platform_sources_dataflow_records_warnings"
+>title="Records with warnings"
+>abstract="The Records with Warnings indicates the total count of records ingested with mapper transformation warnings.
+All mapper transformation errors are reported as warnings and rows that are partially ingested are considered successful with a warning"
 >text="Learn more in documentation"

 Each individual dataflow run shows the following details: